moonbeam-foundation/cli-ts-signer/README.md

 ./moonbeam-signer-linux send --network <network> --file send-remark.json [--yes]
 ```

 Sends the signed transaction.
-Will prompt the user for confirmation except if `--yes` is provided
+Will prompt the user for confirmation except if `--yes` is provided.
+Repeat `--file` (or point it at a directory) to submit multiple signed payloads — they are processed in order and the CLI waits for finalization before moving to the next one.

 If you see `Invalid Transaction: Transaction is outdated`, it often indicates a stale nonce (the account nonce on-chain advanced).
 Compare the on-chain nonce vs the payload nonce and regenerate from the current nonce if needed. `Transaction status: Future` indicates the payload nonce is ahead of the on-chain nonce; submit earlier payloads first.